h0mbre/h0mbre.github.io/_posts/eWPT.md

 ## Managing Expectations
 I enrolled in WAPT because, beyond the narrow exposure to web app testing you get in PWK/OSCP, I had little to no experience.
 I have done ~30 machines on HackTheBox and found a lot of the skills I gained from HackTheBox and watching Ippsec walkthroughs to be very helpful during the course and exam.
 I really wanted to learn more about some of the client side type attacks that don't typically come up during CTF type activities.

 Prior to the course I read about half of the Web Application Hacker's Handbook and found the material to be outstanding, I actually referenced it a lot during the eWPT exam.
 I took my time during the course to make sure I was really grasping the concepts and not just rushing to add a certification to my CV.
 All in all I probably spent around 70 hours in the various labs and way less than that reading through the material.
 I think the course is set up perfectly for those with little to no web app testing experience looking to get a solid grasp of the fundamentals.
 It really helped me get a better understanding of Cross-Site Scripting and SQL Injection in particular.
 The chapters on Session Security and Web Services were also great.

-I definitely recommend this course to anyone who can afford it and is interested in learning the web testing fundamentals.
+I definitely recommend this course to anyone who can afford it and is interested in learning the web app testing fundamentals.

 If you're interested in the course or enrolled and have questions, please reach out to me on Twitter, HackTheBox, or NetSecFocus.
 I’d love to hear from you.